- Circadian rhythms change as people age, often leading to disrupted sleep patterns.

 Mental and physical health conditions may also interfere with sleep.
 Conditions that commonly affect sleep in older people include depression, anxiety, heart disease, diabetes, and conditions that cause discomfort and pain, such as arthritis.

 The relationship between physical health and sleep is complicated by the fact that many older adults are diagnosed with more than one health condition.
-In fact, the 2003 National Sleep Foundation Sleep in America Poll looked at 11 common health conditions and found that 24% of people between 65 and 84 years old reported being diagnosed with four or more health conditions.
-Those with multiple health conditions were more likely to report getting less than six hours of sleep, having poor sleep quality, and experiencing symptoms of a sleep disorder.
+Those with multiple health conditions are more likely to report getting less than six hours of sleep, having poor sleep quality, and experiencing symptoms of a sleep disorder.

 Sleep issues may also be related to the side effects of medications.
 Almost 40% of adults over the age of 65 take five or more medications.
 Many over-the-counter and prescription drugs can contribute to sleep issues.
-For example, antihistamines and opiates may cause daytime drowsiness, while medications such as antidepressants and corticosteroids may keep older people awake and contribute to the symptoms of insomnia.
-The interactions of multiple medications may cause unanticipated effects on sleep.
+The interactions of multiple medications may also cause unanticipated effects on sleep.

 Lifestyle and Sleep

-Poor sleep quality in seniors can be related to the lifestyle changes that often come with aging.
-For example, retirement leads to less working outside of the home and possibly more napping and less of a structured sleep schedule.
+Poor sleep quality in older adults can be related to the lifestyle changes that often come with aging.
+For example, retirement may lead to a less structured sleep-wake schedule.
 Other significant life changes, such as loss of independence and social isolation, can increase stress and anxiety, which can also contribute to sleep issues.